spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 {% info_block infoBox "Info" %}

-There are a couple more options, you can see them when you execute `vendor/bin/console data:import:product-image -h`, the console command will then print the help page for the given command.
+There are a couple more options, you can see them when you execute `vendor/bin/console data:import:product-image -h`, the console command prints the help page for the given command.

 {% endinfo_block %}